 Emmanuel Christien is one of France’s most diverse young pianists.
-Born in 1982, he began playing the piano when he was five years old.
-Following early musical studies in the National Conservatory of Region of Nancy (CNR), he then studied with Olivier Gardon at the CNR in Paris.
 Admitted to the prestigious National Conservatory Superior of Music and of Dance, Paris (CNSMDP) as a student of Jacques Rouvier, he obtained the “Diploma de Formation Supérieure” with a unanimous jury distinction, also receiving the “Feydeau de Brou Saint-Paul” award, bestowed each year to the most promising instrumentalist as chosen by the jury.

 In 2005, Emmanuel was accepted into the prestigious “Cycle de Perfectionnement” at the CNSMDP and for this achievement, he was bestowed a Blüthner piano through the Alfred Reinhold Foundation.
 He has performed and participated in masterclasses with celebrated musicians

 and personalities including Jean-Philippe Collard, Paul Badura-Skoda, Anne Quéffelec, Jean-Claude Pennetier and Aldo Ciccolini, to name but a few.
 Emmanuel has also won numerous prizes and awards, (Casagrande International Piano Competition, Perlemuter Competition…)